-- Entities

 - Creating an object

 - Loading an object

 - Displaying entities

 - Adding, reading and deleting annotations

 - Extending ElggEntity

 - Advanced features

 - Custom database functionality

-- Example: Run SQL script on plugin activation

 - Systemlog

 - System log storage

 - Creating your own system log

 Entities

 Creating an object

 To create an object in your code, you need to instantiate an ElggObject.
 Setting data is simply a matter of adding instance variables or properties.
 The built-in properties are: